 - Take photos of the accident scene, including any and all conditions that caused or contributed to the slip and fall.

-- Obtain contact information—including names, addresses, and phone numbers—from anyone who witnessed the slip and fall accident.
+- Obtain contact information from anyone who witnessed the slip and fall accident, including names, addresses, and phone numbers.

 - Report the accident to the store or restaurant's owner or manager, and follow the business's procedure for doing so.
 This may require completing a slip and fall accident report.